fishsticks89/hw-topics-design-for-game/DESIGN.md

 ## Overview

 Pong is a table tennis–themed twitch arcade sports video game, featuring simple two-dimensional graphics, manufactured by Atari and originally released on 29 November 1972.
 The two player game involves two rectangular "paddles" on either side of the screen, which in modern versions are controlled by the keyboard.
-It originally supported two players on a rectangular field, however four player pong allows up to four players to participate on a square field.
+It originally supported two players on a rectangular field, however Four Player Pong allows up to four players to participate on a square field.

 1. Project Choice
  - **Option:** Web Game Design
- - **Game Title:** "Pac-Man Classic"
+ - **Game Title:** "Four Player Pong"

 2. Purpose of the Game
  - **Goal:** The goal of players of Four Player Pong is to prevent the ball from exiting their side of the square field.
 It's a game that's simple to explain to friends and can scale to many people with a single device, leading to **network effects** and **growth**.